 Easy Exchange - This plan protects your phone in the event of an electrical failure, mechanical failure, and comes with an annual pre-pay option.

 Easy Exchange PLUS - This plan provides coverage in case your phone suffers from an electrical failure, mechanical failure, accidental damage from handling, and liquid damage.
 There is an annual pre-pay option, as well as a monthly payment option available.

 Activating your TracFone is a simple process.
 All you need to do to activate the phone is to go to the TracFone website and select the activate tab.
 You can also activate your TracFone phone by calling customer service.

 TracFone SIM Card

-If you are in need of a TracFone SIM card, which contains your subscriber profile, then you can purchase a SIM card from TracFone's store, or via an official retailer such as Wal-Mart, Amazon, or Bestbuy.
+If you are in need of a TracFone SIM card, which contains your subscriber profile (you can learn more about the SIM card here), then you can purchase a SIM card from TracFone's store, or via an official retailer such as Wal-Mart, Amazon, or Bestbuy.